radulle/ngx-deploy-npm/README.md

 - Example:
   - `nx deploy --build-target=production` – The configuration `production` is being used to build your package

-The `buildTarget` simply points to an existing target configuration on your project, as specified in the `configurations` section of `workspace.json`.
+The `buildTarget` points to an existing target configuration on your project, as specified in the `configurations` section of `workspace.json`.

-This is equivalent to calling the command `nx build --configuration=XXX`.
+This option is equivalent to calling the command `nx build --configuration=XXX`.
 This command has no effect if the option `--no-build` option is active.

 #### --no-build